Cord Cutting Guides, News, and Reviews

 To create your ticket to request a cancelation, you’ll need to log in to the member’s area, hover over support, click “support ticket,” and then click “create ticket.”
 From there, you’ll need to type out a request for your subscription to be canceled, then click “submit.”

 So what’s the verdict?
-Ivacy fared well in our full review process, but so did plenty of its competitors — Private Internet Access, NordVPN, and several others have all impressed us.
+Ivacy fared well in our full review process, but so did plenty of its competitors: We have good things to say in our reviews of Private Internet Access, NordVPN, and several others.
 Choosing between them will come down to how you plan on using your VPN service.
 Ivacy is best for users who want a simple and affordable VPN service.
 While it’s not packed with bells and whistles, it gets the job done — and at a very nice price, too.